Essential techniques, recipes, and more!

 Making it work requires being thoughtful about each component—like many of Italy's best dishes, lasagna Bolognese is relatively simple, meaning bad technique and inadvisable shortcuts don't have much to hide behind.

 Many experts, including Italian food authority Marcella Hazan, tell you that if you aren't willing to make your own fresh lasagna noodles from scratch, you shouldn't bother making the dish at all.
 I don't agree with that.
 While homemade fresh lasagne, rolled from an egg-enriched dough, may produce the apex of the dish, they shouldn't be a requirement.
-(In fact, Kenji even calls for dry no-boil lasagna noodles in his version of this dish.)
+(In fact, Kenji even calls for dry no-boil lasagna noodles in his lasagna recipe.)

 To prep the pasta, I cook it in salted boiling water until it's just done, with only a hint of resilience left when you chew it (it'll soften up more in the oven).
 I then chill the noodles in a bath of ice water, drain them well, and rub each one lightly with oil to prevent them from sticking.
 If you're going to be holding the cooked pasta for any length of time, I'd suggest laying the oiled sheets out on a parchment-lined baking sheet with layers of plastic wrap between them—once again, to prevent sticking.